som3canadian/Some-Tools/README.md

 ## License

 The individual tools are all licensed under their own licenses.
+As for Some-Tools, it is licensed under GNU General Public License v3.0.

 ⭐ If you find it useful, star it at the top of this page ⭐ Thank You 🔥😎